solidi/learning-notes/interviews/punch-list.md

 - Connecting senior leaders to teams.
 - Embedded DevOps engineering.
 - Rehabilition of directs.
+- Managing teams where they owned the technical solutions.

 ## Transitions and Eras
 Transitions: 2005, 2009, 2010, 2011, 2013, 2014, 2015, 2018, 2019